 don’t need to do anything.
 Contributions are through payroll deductions,

 and employees’ Roth IRAs stay with them throughout their careers.
 Facilitating OregonSaves is also simple for businesses; it's just like deducting payroll taxes.

 The program began with a pilot

 in July 2017 with employers who expressed interest in participating.
-After the pilot, it will roll out in phases, starting in 2018 with larger
+After the pilot, it is rolling out in phases, starting in October 2017 with larger

 businesses and over time to smaller businesses.